Get Tech Tips

 - Drinking another beer

 - Working more overtime (even when the job supervisor says it's an emergency)

 - Watching more Netflix

-Thoughtful risk-taking and sacrifice is fine and good… it’s what this country was built on but you need to look back at choices with the eyes of the future and consider if the risk and reward is worth it.
+Thoughtful risk-taking and sacrifice are fine and good; it's what this country was built on.
+However, you need to look back at choices with the eyes of the future and consider if the risk and reward are worth it.